dennisjeanthompson/coffeerankingapk/README.md

 ### Dependencies
 All dependencies are configured in `app/build.gradle`:
 - Compose BOM for UI consistency
-- Hilt for dependency injection
 - Navigation Compose for routing
-- Firebase BOM for backend services
-- OSMDroid with MapTiler tiles for location features
+- MPAndroidChart for analytics charts
 - Coil for image loading

 ## Testing